wp-plugins/scribble-maps/readme.txt

 This plugin will allow you to create Scribble Maps directly from your blog, it will also allow you embed maps created on ScribbleMaps.com.

-1. This plugin features to way to add scribble maps to your blog.
+1. This plugin features two ways to add scribble maps to your blog.
 The first is by click the Scribble Maps logo in the blog editor tool bar and inputing the Map ID you got when saving a map on ScribbleMaps.com

 2. In the admin tool bar click "Create New Scribble Map" under Scribble Map.
 Create your map and click Menu > Save.
 Once the map is saved you can use the Map ID and embed